Aliases for ICAM1 Gene

 GeneCards Summary for ICAM1 Gene

 ICAM1 (Intercellular Adhesion Molecule 1) is a Protein Coding gene.
 Diseases associated with ICAM1 include Malaria and Leukostasis.
-Among its related pathways are African trypanosomiasis and amb2 Integrin signaling.
+Among its related pathways are Interferon gamma signaling and HTLV-I infection.
 GO annotations related to this gene include receptor activity and protein complex binding.
-An important paralog of this gene is ICAM5.
+An important paralog of this gene is ICAM3.

 UniProtKB/Swiss-Prot for ICAM1 Gene